Ttimofeyka/Rave/specifications/std/json.md

 std::string buffer = "{\"foo\": 100, \"bow\": 200}"
 std::json::Value test = std::json::parse(buffer);

-std::json::Value* elements = test.asPointer(); // Pointer with access to all elements by index
+std::json::Value* elements = test.pointer(); // Pointer with access to all elements by index

 std::println("List of existing elements:");
 for(int i=0; i<test.length; i++) std::println("\t", elements[i].name);
 ```

+### as&lt;TYPE>

+This method allows you to get the desired value from the JSON value in the type you need.

+Supported types:
+- char, uchar;
+- short, ushort;
+- int, uint;
+- long, ulong;
+- cent, ucent;
+- half, bhalf;
+- float, double, real;
+- `char*`, `std::string`.

+NOTE: if you are using `std::string`, it makes new allocation.

 ### indexOf